dknoern/testdata/README.md

 The output will be:

 ```
-Pushed 10 contacts from datbase to salesforce.
+Pushed 10 contacts from dataset test2 from datbase to salesforce env1.
 ```

 ## Purge data from an environment